Tool-assisted speedrun: Verification

 Some players have posted videos of fraudulently recorded speedruns, either by creating montages of other speedruns or altering the playing time.
 Because tool-assisted speedruns can account for all aspects of the game code, including its inner workings, and press buttons precisely and accurately, they can be used to help verify whether any speedrun record is legitimate.

 One of the best-known cases is Billy Mitchell, whose Donkey Kong and Pac-Man Guinness records were revoked in 2018, because it was shown that the original hardware could never have created the video recordings he handed in and they were instead caused by inaccuracies in the emulator MAME he probably used.

 In 2018, the world record for Dragster by Todd Rogers was removed from Twin Galaxies and Guinness records after an experiment showed that his 5.51-second time was impossible to achieve even with a TAS.

-In 2025, the world record for Diablo by Groobo was removed from the Speed Demos Archive (SDA) after a TAS author team proved that it was spliced together from multiple video recordings done with different game characters and different game versions.
+In 2025, the world record for Diablo by Groobo was removed from Speed Demos Archive (SDA) after a TAS author team proved that it was spliced together from multiple video recordings done with different game characters and different game versions.
 While the SDA rules permit splicing videos for the Segmented category, such splices are only permitted to skip the gap between saving the game and continuing later on a reload of that exact save.

 Examples

-In Super Mario Bros., the current Famicom and NES human-theory world record, created by Maru, stands at 4:57.54 (4:54.265 in RTA timing).
+In Super Mario Bros. speedrunning, the current Famicom and NES human-theory world record, created by Maru, stands at 4:54.265 (4:57.54 in TAS timing).
+A faster TAS was also achieved at 4:54.032 (4:57.31 in TAS timing), though it performs simultaneous left and right inputs, which are impossible to achieve with standard NES controllers and are thus prohibited by the rules.

 In Super Mario Bros.
 3, arbitrary code execution along with a credits warp setup allows injecting custom code that simulates a Unix-like console, providing extra features to Mario.
 The current TAS standing at 216 milliseconds (13 frames) was performed by exploiting a small bug with the Famicom and NES hardware in which the CPU makes many extra "read" requests from one of the controller inputs, registering many more button presses than have occurred; the A button is mashed at a rate of 8 kilohertz (8000 times per second), performing the credits warp glitch.

 In Super Mario World, arbitrary code execution allows injection of playable versions of Flappy Bird, Pong, Snake, and Super Mario Bros.